near-examples/coin-flip-examples/README.md

 # What These Examples Show

 1. How to generate a random number
-2. How to interact with a smart contract on NEAR
+2. How to interact with a smart contract on NEAR from a frontend

 <br />